 How should I prepare for the Engineering & Tech Expo?

-Have your resume critiqued by a Career Specialist, attend a career prep workshop (view Calendar of Events for more information), research companies you’re interested in, view and apply to said companies’ open positions on CAREERlink, and practice your conversation starter.
+Have your resume critiqued by a Career Coach or Mentor, attend a career prep workshop (view Calendar of Events for more information), research companies you’re interested in, view and apply to said companies’ open positions on CAREERlink, and practice your conversation starter.

 Why should I attend the Engineering & Tech Expo?

 There are different reasons that students should attend every year:

 Freshmen: network with potential employers, get a feel for a career fair before you need to attend to find a job, look into different options for possible future careers, learn about industry trends, and practice professional speaking skills